NicolasArnouts/ccontext/README.md

 - 🌍 **Cross-Platform Support**: Supports Windows, macOS, and Linux.
 - 🗣️ **Verbose Output**: Optional verbose mode for detailed output and debugging.
 - 📄 **Markdown and PDF Generation**: Generate detailed Markdown and PDF files of the directory structure and file contents.
+- 🌐 **Crawling of Software Documentation Sites by a List of URLs**: Crawl and gather data from multiple software documentation sites using a specified list of URLs.
 - 📝 **Prompt Templates** (Upcoming): Create and use custom templates for different types of prompts.
-- 🌐 **Crawling of Software Documentation Sites by a List of URLs** (Upcoming): Crawl and gather data from multiple software documentation sites using a specified list of URLs.

 ## Example output:
 ```sh